MA, University of Edinburgh, 1990; AM (1992), PhD (1998), Harvard University

 At Colgate since 2001; before then I was a lecturer on history and literature, Harvard University, 1998-2001, and visiting lecturer in history, University of Massachusetts at Amherst, 2001; in fall 2005, I spent a semester as a visiting assistant professor at Harvard.

 Medieval European history: I teach a variety of courses including introductory courses on medieval Europe and on the Crusades, as well as an introductory course on modern Britain; 300-level courses on medieval Italy and on late medieval England; and a seminar.
 I also teach Core Western Traditions.
-I led the London History Study Group in spring 2009.
+I've led the London History Study Group many times, most recently in spring 2018.

 Medieval European history, especially England in the 11th and 12th centuries; the intersection of legal and cultural history; power and oppression

 - In Progress: William Longbeard's Long Beard: Crusading Rhetoric, the Apocalypse and the Politics of the Poor in Medieval England. ii) In Print: Bridges, Law and Power in Medieval England, 700-1400 (Boydell and Brewer, 2006)

 - "Introduction" (co-authored with Robert Berkhofer and Adam Kosto) in The Experience of Power in Medieval Europe, 950-1350, ed.
 Robert Berkhofer, Alan Cooper and Adam Kosto (Ashgate, 2005), pp. 1-7 (more information here).